International Review Board (IRB)

 The IRB generally serves one purpose: Human subjects who participate in any type of research deserve to be treated with the utmost respect for their rights and dignity, and they should be protected from any undue harm during their participation in research.

-ACDIMA BioCenter international review board (IRB) is composed of eight high caliber members who strictly apply and follow the international standards and regulation.
+ACDIMA BioCenter international review board (IRB) is composed of eight nine caliber members who strictly apply and follow the international standards and regulation.

 Each member has a unique role to assess the ethical merit, review the study protocol, and monitor any activity involving human participants to ensure their rights, safety, and welfare are met.